american new wave

 Origins of the American New Wave

 For decades, the traditional studio system had reigned supreme in Hollywood, with major studios holding ironclad control over the filmmaking process.
-However by the mid 1960s, this dominance was gradually diminishing.
+However, by the mid-1960s, this dominance was gradually diminishing.
 The studio system’s once-unquestioned authority was now being challenged, setting the stage for a more diversified, dynamic, and artistically liberated cinematic landscape.
+Audiences were turning away from the predictable, formulaic movies churned out by the studios and were beginning to embrace more personal, raw, and unconventional narratives that reflected the complexities of their time.

-A pivotal moment in this transformation was the dissolution of the Production Code (popularly known as Hays Code – a set of industry guidelines for the self-censorship of content that was applied to most motion pictures released by major studios in the United States from 1934 to 1968), which had governed Hollywood’s content and morality standards for decades.
-This liberation from censorship allowed filmmakers the creative freedom to explore previously taboo subjects and tackle them head-on, resulting in films that were both artistically daring and socially relevant.
+A pivotal moment was the dissolution of the Production Code (popularly known as the Hays Code – a set of industry guidelines for the self-censorship of content that was applied to most motion pictures released by major studios in the United States from 1934 to 1968).
+This censorship system had long restricted filmmakers from exploring mature themes and controversial topics.
+Its gradual dismantling allowed for an unprecedented creative freedom, enabling filmmakers to dive into taboo subjects like sexuality, violence, and political dissent.
+The new ratings system that replaced the Hays Code gave filmmakers the liberty to push boundaries and produce films that were artistically daring and socially relevant.

 Characteristics of the American New Wave